OSAC logo

 Most of the territory in French Guiana consists of the Amazon rainforest, with most of the population living in the coastal cities.
 However, not all crime occurs in the cities.
 Criminal issues involving illegal migration and trafficking occur along the borders with Brazil and Suriname.
 Criminals have used small arms in the commission of violent crimes around small-scale/illegal mining operations in the interior.

 The criminals operating in the interior attempt to go unnoticed in order to continue illegal activities.
-No attacks or confrontation with tourists have been reported.
-Strongly consider using a well-established tour company.
+No attacks or confrontations with tourists have been reported.
+Strongly consider using a well-established tour company when traveling outside of coastal cities to avoid areas in which illegal activity is occurring.
+Accidental contact with illegal activities in French Guiana’s interior may result in wrong-place-wrong-time violence.

 In Cayenne, avoid the Chinatown neighborhood both day and night, as well as Avenue de la Liberté after dark.
 The open market in this neighborhood is typically safe during daytime.
 Avoid the neighborhoods of Mango, Pascaline, Eaux-lisette, Brutus, and Mirza, as well as the suburb areas of Mont-Lucas, Petit Lucas, and Cabassou.